contributte/middlewares/.docs/README.md

 #### `MethodOverrideMiddleware`

 This middleware overrides HTTP method using `X-HTTP-Method-Override` header.
 A typical use case would be when your API is behind some proxy/VPN which only allows some HTTP methods, for example only `GET` and `POST`.
-Sending header `X-HTTP-Method-Override: PUT` will change the request method to `PUT`
+Sending header `X-HTTP-Method-Override: PUT` will change the request method to `PUT`.

 ```yaml
 middleware: